8 Ways to Create a Focal Point in Your Painting

 - Anything that is peripheral and is not included in the focal point will consist of low value contrasts, low color contrasts, soft edges, simplicity in shape or the lack of detail and, when applicable, the colors will be less saturated.
 This should be even more taken into account near the edges of the painting, which I refer to as the “peripheral area.”

 The focal point isn’t just wherever the eye chooses to see.
 In paintings, we don’t want the eye to just choose to see what it wants to look for.
 On the contrary, it’s the painter’s responsibility to direct the eye, to orchestrate its movement within the painting through the usage of linear paths.
-After the artist has manipulated the viewer, they reward him/her using some or all of the elements mentioned above.
+After the artist has manipulated the viewer, they reward them using some or all of the these elements mentioned.

-Most artists will agree that there are four options to place focal areas in a painting.
+Most artists will agree that there are four options to place focal areas in a painting: top right, top left, bottom right and bottom left.
 Which is the best?
-The top right gets 5 stars because we read left to right.
+The rule of thumb (and there are always exceptions) is that the top right area gets 5 stars because we read left to right and our eye will linger longest there.

-Above, right: In this modified version we have a more subtle focal point and the eye does not feel glued to the orange evergreen tree.
+In the modified version on the right we have a more subtle focal point and the eye does not feel glued to the orange evergreen tree.
+This reduction in intensity allows the viewer’s eye to wander and more thoroughly observe all the details of the rest of the painting.